-It is possible to cut PEX with a copper pipe cutter, but the problem is, you won’t get neat cuts with the tool.
+It is possible to cut PEX with a copper pipe cutter, but the problem is, that you won’t get neat cuts with the tool.

-The same applies to other cutting tools, such as PVC cutter, handsaw, scissors, and an X-Acto knife.
+The same applies to other cutting tools, such as PVC cutters, handsaw, scissors, and an X-Acto knife.
 As a PEX cutter is specifically designed for cutting PEX pipes, it is a good idea to stick to this tool.

 2. Do I Need To Deburr PEX Pipe?

 Typically, PEX cutters cut a PEX pipe uniformly without leaving any rough edges.
 So as long as it makes a clean-cut, deburring is not necessary.